Ask Matt A Question

 What Are Some of the Best Rubber Tiles that Allow Water Flow?

-If seeking the most durable type of rubber tiles over wood deck models, all-rubber tiles are the best selection.
-Rubber is extremely durable and will provide a long lasting material that gives a good value.
+If seeking the most durable type of rubber tiles over wood deck models, outdoor rubber tiles are the best selection.
+Rubber is extremely durable and will provide a long-lasting material that gives a good value.
 Rubber can hold up to the use of furniture on the deck, creating a sturdy floor.

 The Sterling Roof Top Tile has a design that customers often install on roofs, which shows the type of durability these offer.
 Each tile measures 2 inches in thickness, giving it the ability to handle people walking on it and heavy furniture being placed on it.